navi2311/risc-v-HDP/README.md

 ## Week1
 1. representation of negative numbers using signed,1's complement and 2's complement have been revised.
-2. has assigned twom assignments.
+2. has assigned two assignments.